bornova/adblock-hosts/README.md

 # Unified Hosts File Generator

 The inspiration behind this project was the [StevenBlack/hosts repository](https://github.com/StevenBlack/hosts).
 Special thanks to everyone working hard to make it the awesome tool that it is.
-However, I wanted something simpler and I wanted to be able to combine different hosts files into one unified file in an organized manner without all the comments, empty lines and whitespace.
-At the same time, I needed a quick way to switch between the unified hosts file and the default one that comes with the OS.

 Please note this program currently only works on Windows and macOS.
-It requires Python 3.x to run.
+It requires Python 3.x.

 ## How it works